jrroosevelt/VS2PCG/CardClarifications.md

 A: Yes.
 See [Omega Red](#wiki_omega_red) for a similar power and the rule insert clarification for him.

+# Better Safe Than Sorry
+^CardNumber: ^PNY-025

+*Set: Protectors of New York*

+Convert means choose a number up to the character's ATK.
+The character then gets -ATK/+DEF equal to that number for the combat.

+**Note:** If you use this effect on a character with **Super Strength**, the +DEF will be doubled.
+For example, converting 3 ATK into 3 DEF will give that character -3/+6.

+# Better Sorry Than Safe
+^CardNumber: ^PNY-053

+*Set: Protectors of New York*

+This works just like *Better Safe Than Sorry* but you choose a number up to the character's DEF.

 # The Beyonder
 ^CardNumber: ^CV4-013